-Alexander contributed to the Personal Data Protection Commission’s PDP Digest in 2017 and 2018, since 2015 has contributed the Singapore chapter of Proskauer on Privacy published by the Practising Law Institute, and since 2012 has co-authored the Singapore chapter of the International Encyclopedia of Agency Distribution Agreements published by Kluwer Law International.
+Alexander contributed to the Personal Data Protection Commission’s PDP Digest, the Singapore chapter of Proskauer on Privacy published by the Practising Law Institute, and is co-author of the Singapore chapter of the International Encyclopedia of Agency Distribution Agreements published by Kluwer Law International.

 - Advised the Government Technology Agency on Singapore’s national digital identity project.